osch/lua-mtstates/README.md

 ```

 Concurrent access to the same Lua state from different threads is prohibited and
 leads to an error.
-Therefore state access has to be synchronised by the caller.
+Therefore state access has to be synchronized by the caller.
 The following example uses  [mtmsg]( https://github.com/osch/lua-mtmsg#mtmsg) to
-synchronise acces to the state:
+synchronize access to the state:

 ```lua
 local llthreads = require("llthreads2.ex")